Skip Header

 At the same time, you laid out the contours of your garden paths while trudging backwards and forwards to the compost heap area with rocks, stones and plants.

-Based on our experience, we split path construction in two stages - a preparation and layout stage and the final construction stage.
+Based on our experience, we split garden path construction in two parts - layout and preparation, and final construction.

 2. Just throw the soil you remove over the ground that borders the path you're working on for the time being.

-• Are usable as you add the features you require to your garden;
+• Usable as you add the features you require to your garden;

-• Are accessible for your wheel barrow (very important!) as you work;
+• Accessible for your wheel barrow (very important!) as you work;

 Cottage-Garden.org - a Gardener's Practical Guide to Natural Cottage Gardening